TalyaCohen1/Gmail_Project/README.md

 2. Each URL is validated against the blacklist server
 3. If any URL is blacklisted, the email creation fails with `400 Bad Request`
 4. Only emails with clean URLs are created and delivered
+5. Drafts are not validated until they are sent

 ---